MAC1440/studio/README.md

 6. Ensure the template is customized and saved.
 You can use the default settings.
 7. Click **Save**.

-This project uses a service called **Resend** to send some email notifications.
-If you wish to enable this, you will need to create a Resend account, generate an API key, and add it as an environment variable named `RESEND_API_KEY`.

 ## Deployment to Vercel

 This project is configured for easy deployment on Vercel.